DASSL/ClassDB/README.md

 ## Quick Start

-The [ClassDB web site](https://dassl.github.io/ClassDB/) has the complete documentation, but at a high-level, ClassDB is installed in just three steps (see examples below):
+The [ClassDB web site](https://dassl.github.io/ClassDB/) has the complete documentation, but at a high-level, ClassDB is installed in just three steps:
 1. Add ClassDB to database server: run `prepareServer.sql` as a superuser
 2. Create the database to be managed using ClassDB: see example below
 3. Add ClassDB to the database: run `prepareDB.psql` as superuser